-Bott and Co Solicitors have successfully negotiated compensation for injury, care and bike repairs for Miss L, a full time engineer who was injured when she was knocked off her bicycle by passengers getting off a bus that had not indicated, and was not parked at a bus stop.
+Bott and Co Solicitors have successfully negotiated compensation for injury, care and bicycle repairs for Miss L, a full time engineer who was injured when she was knocked off her bike by passengers getting off a bus that had not indicated, and was not parked at a bus stop.

 A usual journey to work